jaanus/PlainOAuth/README.md

 If you use the Twitter convenience methods, all HTTP calls are synchronous.
 This lets you do threading in a way that you like most yourself.
 The example app shows one possible approach.

+## Required frameworks

+If you copy PlainOAuth code to your app, make sure you have the following frameworks added to your project.

+* MobileCoreServices.framework
+* Security.framework
+* CFNetwork.framework
+* libz.1.2.3.dylib
+* SystemConfiguration.framework
+* UIKit.framework
+* Foundation.framework
+* CoreGraphics.framework

 ## Read more on my blog

 Here are three posts on the background of this, that may help you understand this code better.